 If we really wanted to compare the two, though, we can convert the Wh to Ah by dividing by the voltage.
 A Tesla Model S runs at 375 volts, giving a 160,000 mAh figure from the 60 kWh battery: 53x times bigger than the mobile phone!

-This is why electric cars tend to advertise their effective range instead.
+As can be seen, a direct comparison between a mobile phone battery and an EV battery is a little tricky (because an EV battery contains dozens or even hundreds of smaller batteries), which is why electric cars tend to advertise their effective range instead.
 For example, the Hyundai Ioniq’s advertised range is 124 miles (200 kilometers).
-This allows potential buyers to make a much more informed decisions (on whether the car battery is good enough for them).
+This allows potential buyers to make a much more informed decision (on whether the car battery is good enough for them).
 After all, if your commute is 100 miles daily, it’s clear that the Ioniq’s range wouldn’t be sufficient for you because you would need to visit a charging station every day.
 Whereas if you’d only be doing 15 miles per day, it’d be fine for you as you would only need to charge once per week (maybe whilst doing the weekly shop?!)

 Average electric car battery lifetime